wistia/wistia-open-docs/_posts/integrations.md

 {{ "Wistia embeds have only been tested and verified through Drupal v6.
 Compatibility beyond v6 is not yet guaranteed." | note }}

-## Expression Engine

-{% post_image hashed_id: 'aaffdd3319f6a532ecb071811f2fd071e57a0a46', width: 200, class: 'integration_logo' %}

-Posting a video on an Expression Engine page can be accomplished using any embed code, or through oEmbed links through a special plug-in lovingly designed by user [Antenna](http://devot-ee.com/add-ons/antenna).

-[See this guide]({{ '/expression-engine' | post_url }}) to embedding Wistia video in your Expression Engine template.

 ## Squarespace

 {% post_image hashed_id: '5bc3046a0b10664ef4c5bc96b4cd18ad3c056215', width: 200, class: 'integration_logo' %}